Why is Management Accounting Important for Your Business?

 Management accounting, also called managerial accounting, is the process of preparing reports and accounts that provide the company’s management with accurate and relevant information to help make day-to-day decisions.
 It combines management, accounting and finance with the business skills and techniques managers need to add value to their organization.

-Unlike financial accounting, management accounting generates reports on a weekly or monthly basis for the consumption of the company’s CEO and department managers.
+Unlike financial accounting (Also see Distinguishing Financial Accounting and Management Accounting), management accounting generates reports on a weekly or monthly basis for the consumption of the company’s CEO and department managers.
 These reports show the number of orders on hand, amount of cash available, sales revenue generated, states of accounts payable and account receivable, outstanding debts, raw materials and inventory.
 They may also include charts and statistical analysis.

 Management accounting is important for businesses for the following reasons:

 It paints a complete picture of the business on any given day.
 Management accounting combines financial information with available non-financial information to provide a comprehensive overview of the businesses operations and financial health.

 It facilitates day-to-day management and business decisions by collating information that helps the management make day-to-day business decisions.
 These may include reports on the business’s cash flow, revenue, outstanding debts as well as statistics and trend reports.

 It helps in performing a marginal analysis.
 Management accounting facilitates marginal analysis, which is a cost-benefit study of a business activity to examine if additional benefits obtained from an action is worth more than the associated costs.
 Managers use marginal analysis to find a way to maximize profits.

 It helps identify constraints and bottlenecks.
 Management accounting helps identify the constraints and bottlenecks in the sales process or production line.
 It shows where the principle bottlenecks are and helps calculate the impact of these bottlenecks and other constraints on cash flow, revenue and profit.